Equipment is to be used on land located inside of Jackson County, Oregon.

 Dew Drop Drill Seeder ($40/day fee):

 The Dew Drop Drill seeder is an excellent cultivation and conservation tool.
 The drill plants seeds across a 3 foot width at random utilizing drop chutes.
 This results in a no rows natural seed placement.
 No-till seeding can reduce the loss of seed to predation and germination failure, increasing yields.
 Another benefit of the Dew Drop Drill is it reduces erosion and maintains soil structure essential for maximizing water holding capacity.
 The drill is operated by a deep cycle 12v battery mounted in the rear of the drill.
 Attached is a 15ft remote control switch that engages/disengages the seed boxes, as well as lift and lower the disks.
 This drill does NOT require the use of hydraulics.
 The drill can be pulled by any small tractor, UTV, or ATV (recommend 400cc or larger) and utilizes a 1 and 7/8ths inch ball hitch.
-To transport the drill, you will need a trailer with ramps as the drill is manually pushed onto the trailer.
-A utility trailer in the picture above is ideal for transporting the seed drill.
+JSWCD provides a utility trailer to transport the drill.

 Dew Drop Drill Specs: